coderaffantamboli/Landing-Page/README.md

 # Landing Page

 # About This Project
-This repository contains the code for a responsive and visually appealing landing page created for [Website Name].
+This repository contains the code for a responsive and visually appealing landing page created for kfc.com.
 The page is designed with a modern aesthetic and is optimized for seamless viewing across devices, including desktops, tablets, and mobile phones.

 The project demonstrates the following: